 Recommended Junk Journal Printables (Tried & Tested!)

-This article may contain affiliate links, which may earn us a commission - at no extra cost to you - if you use one of our links.
-Please see our disclosures page for more information.
+House of Mahalo contains affiliate links.
+If you make a purchase using one of my links, I may earn a commission at no extra cost to you.
+Please see my disclosures page for more information.

 With so many websites and Etsy shops selling beautiful junk journal printables, it can be hard to know which ones to buy.

 Will the digital kit you choose be as high quality as what you can see on screen?
 Or will it be fuzzy and grainy?
+Will the colours be bright and vivid?
+Or will the colours change completely and be way too dark when you print them out?

 Recommended Junk Journal Printables (Tried & Tested!)